GabrielPlayer/Bomberman/README.md

 # Bomberman
-Python projet who try to recreate the bomberman game with the lib pygame
+Python project that tries to recreate the bomberman game with the pygame library.